 Parking restrictions are in force in the residential subdivisions of Concord Township.
 These restrictions apply to commercial tractors and/or trailers, travel trailers, house trailers, recreational vehicles, campers, truck campers, boats, boat trailers, or mobile homes.
 Read the complete regulation for additional details and exceptions.

 Concord Township has passed resolutions to allow law enforcement officers to deal with the issues of barking dogs and amplified noise.
-A sound amplification system means any radio, tape player, compact disc player, musical instrument, etc. that is plainly audible at a straight line distance of fifty feet.
+A sound amplification system means any radio, tape player, compact disc player, musical instrument, etc. that is plainly audible at a straight line distance of fifty feet or more from the property line.
 A public nuisance dog is defined as one that makes frequent or habitual disturbing noises, barks, howls, or yelps which are audible at a straight line distance of fifty feet or more from the property line.
 Should a resident of Concord Township experience one or both of these issues, you should contact the Miami County Sheriff’s Office to report the incident.

 The Township staff will remove dead animals from the roadways if they are Township Roads.
 Some roads are maintained by the County, others by the State.
 Call the Township Office to give the location of the animal.